mui/material-ui/ROADMAP.md

   - The definitions.
 We are **continuously** improving them.
 We are aware that correctly typing withStyles() is cumbersome, so we encourage you to use [makeStyles()](/css-in-js/basics/#hook-api) instead.
 It should be much better with this Hook API.
   The codebase is written in JavaScript, we don't plan on migrating it to TypeScript in the near future.
 Maybe for v5, we will see.
 - 0.2 - **Performance.** 🚀 React abstraction has a cost.
 The more components you render, the slower your page will be.
 You will notice stark differences when rendering a large table or list.
 Performance is all about doing less work.
-We have the following leverages:
+We can leverage the following:
   - Make the core faster.
 Using our table components is x3 slower than using native table elements.
     What's the difference? a Material-UI table component creates many **intermediary components**, slowing the rendering.
     We are working on removing these intermediary components.
 We are migrating the codebase from class based components to hook based components.